-This recipe is a two-parter.
-In Part 1, below, I share the recipe for making a sweet mung bean and coconut filling–a more traditional recipe.
-If you’re looking for a different fusion of flavors, check out my second filling recipe where I use pumpkin.
-In Part 2 (to be released next week), I use these fillings to make scrumptious Sesame Balls.
+This recipe for Sweet Fillings for Desserts and Pastries is a two-parter.
+In Part 1, below, I share the recipe for making a sweet mung bean and coconut filling–a traditional recipe.
+If you’re looking for a fun fusion of flavors, check out my second filling recipe where I use pumpkin.
+In recipe Part 2, I use these fillings to make scrumptious Sesame Balls (Banh Cam / Banh Ran).
 The mung bean balls are familiar and delicious but my favorite is the pumpkin filling.
 I love the combination of pumpkin and spice and the flavors go so well with the fried sweet dough.
 It is decadent and I hope you’ll give it a try!

 Notes on the Recipe, Tips and Tricks